 Microsoft Copilot

 Copilot is the branding that Microsoft uses for all of its AI tools.
-This suite of generative AI (built upon the foundations of ChatGTP) is spread across all of Microsoft's platforms, which can make things slightly confusing since this means there are multiple tools that do different things, all known as "Copilot."
+This suite of generative AI (built upon the foundations of ChatGPT) is spread across all of Microsoft's platforms, which can make things slightly confusing since this means there are multiple tools that do different things, all known as "Copilot."

 To add to the confusion, some, but not all, of the Copilot variants offer usage protected by University contracts.